rishoswal/rishoswal.github.io/_pages/about.md

   more_info: >
     <p>Seattle, WA</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+Welcome to my website!
+I'm glad you're here.

+I'm an undergraduate student interested in creating

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.